Protection

 of Aquatic Ecosystems

-The student has to publish as a first author at least two articles in peer-reviewed journals indexed on Web of Science.
-Of these, at least one of the articles must be in a journal that is in the first quartile in the area to which it belongs, orat least two articles must be in the journals that are worst in the third quartile (evaluated by the impact factor of the journal by WoS). ln case, the journal is included in multiple categories, the arithmetic mean of the location of the journal in quartiles across categories is decisive.
-The journal must meet this criterion at least once in the last three years before the manuscript is accepted.
-The articles must address and be part of the dissertation topic.
-One of the outputs may be an overview article.
-Students need to be guided and made every effort to publish a coherent part of their own results in the third year of study.
+- Publishing at least two articles in peer-reviewed journals indexed in the Web of Science database.
+Of these, at least one article must be published in a first-quartile (Q1) journal in the relevant field, or at least two articles must be published in journals ranked no lower than the third quartile (Q3).
+If a journal is listed in multiple subject categories, the arithmetic mean of its quartile rankings across those categories will be used to determine eligibility.
+The journal must meet the required quartile ranking in at least one of the three years preceding the acceptance of the manuscript.
+All published articles must be directly related to the topic of the dissertation.
+One of the publications may be a review article.
+Students are expected to be guided and encouraged to publish a coherent portion of their own research results by the third year of study.

 1st year of study